ShyamKarthickSec/Eldercare-Assist-AI/README.md

 ### For Patients 👴👵
 - 📊 **Personalized Dashboard** - View health metrics, medication adherence, and upcoming appointments
 - 💊 **Medication Reminders** - Track and manage daily medications with smart notifications
-- 🗣️ **Voice AI Companion** - Conversational assistant with voice commands and SOS alerts
+- 🗣️ **Voice AI Companion** - Conversational assistant with natural language processing, voice commands, and real-time interaction
+- 🎭 **Emotion Detection** - Client-side emotion recognition from speech (Happy/Sad/Stressed/Neutral) with privacy-first design
-- 💬 **Companion Chat** - AI-powered chat for emotional support and companionship
+- 💬 **Companion Chat** - AI-powered chat for emotional support and companionship with context-aware responses
+- 📝 **Voice Notes** - Create notes for caregivers using natural voice commands
 - 📝 **Health Timeline** - Visual timeline of all health activities and events
-- 🚨 **Emergency SOS** - One-tap or voice-activated emergency alerts to caregivers
+- 🚨 **Emergency SOS** - One-tap or voice-activated emergency alerts to caregivers with confirmation flow
 - 😊 **Mood Tracking** - Express daily mood with emoji-based interface
 - 📱 **Responsive Design** - Works on all devices